Best Office Chair for Back Pain 2023

 In particular, the Aeron features a technology called “PostureFit SL.”
 The “S” in the name stands for Sacral, and the “L” stands for Lumbar.
 Collectively, these describe your mid-back and lower back, respectively.
 Rather than focus on simply providing lumbar support, the Aeron offers much more significant support that covers most of your back.

 The upper and lower sections of the Aeron’s seatback move independently, with each providing dynamic support depending on how you’re sitting in the chair.
-Note that this is in addition to the lumbar support bar, which allows you to adjust the tension, and thus the level of support you’re getting.
+Note that this is in addition to the lumbar support bar, which allows you to adjust the tension and, thus, the level of support you’re getting.

 The only downside here is that you can’t change the height of the lumbar support, but honestly, given the superb implementation of the technology, that’s not a deal-breaker by any means.